dpareasy/Assignment1/README.md

 This node implements two different servers:
 * The `state/get_pose`.
-* The `state/set_pose`
+* The `state/set_pose`.

 The first requires nothing and returns a `Point` which is the actual position of the robot, while the second requires a `Point` to be set and returns nothing.
-This node also get the robot initial position as a parameter and calls the `init_robot_pose` function, defined inside the `interface_helper`, which makes the request for the controller server.
+This node also gets the robot initial position as a parameter and calls the `init_robot_pose` function, defined inside the `interface_helper`, which makes the request for the controller server.

 A publisher, the `state/battery_low`, is also implemented here.
 It is a `Boolean` publisher which has two possible states:
 * Low battery: if `True`is published.